 Your event and membership software’s communication capabilities can be extended with marketing automation functionality from Pardot or Marketing Cloud.
 We are expert consultants in this field, and can help you plan and implement a bespoke marketing automation tenet.
 (More info: 7 reasons why Pardot and What does Marketing Cloud do .)

-Think about it, if a Member Communications team only has worked with ad hoc MailChimp newsletters… Then, when they get a mega-tool that allows them to segment members and create bespoke messages based on membership levels, member interests, member badges with special entitlements, event attendance, they have a lot of communication tailoring to think through, plan for and set up.
+If a Member Communications team only has worked with ad hoc MailChimp newsletters, then, when they get a ‘Ferrari’-quality marketing comms toolbox that allows them to segment members and create bespoke messages based on membership levels, member interests, member badges with special entitlements, event attendance, they have a lot of communication tailoring to think through, plan for and set up.
 That requires time.

 4. Training is Key